nicosalvadore/nicosalvadore.github.io/_posts/2021-12-23-restore-proxmox-containers-to-lxd.md

 All containers will inherit this profile by default and will thus be connected to my network, without any NAT managed by the Ubuntu VM.

-## It's not a backup if you've never try to restore it !
+## It's not a backup if you've never tried to restore it !

 Okay so now that I know how I will run the containers on the Ubuntu server, I should check how I can even import them.
 Maybe that should have been the first step...